 The forcing by the Chinese Dynasties of the peasants and laborers to help build the wall had enormous economic costs to the population.
-Men were working on the wall and were not in the fields growing food.
+Men were working on the wall and not growing food in the fields.

-Women also did not want to have a son or a male child as they were afraid their son would be forced to work on the wall construction.
+Women also did not want to have a son or a male child because they feared their son would be forced to work on the wall construction.
 Many women lost their husbands while they were working on the Great Wall.